caroso1222/carlos-roso-gatsby/content/blog/the-ultimate-checklist-to-the-full-stack-interview-project/index.md

 draft: false
 ---

-Interview processes at top remote work platforms like Toptal, Crossover or any other applicant vetting marketplaces will normally ask you to develop a project to evalute your software engineering skills.
+Interview processes at top remote work platforms like Toptal, Crossover or any other applicant vetting marketplaces will normally ask you to develop a project to evaluate your software engineering skills.
 I have cleared interviews at most of these places as well as reviewed dozens of projects myself.

 These projects will normally take you 10-15 work hours, depending on your experience.
 It's a ton of work but it pays off once you land the job.
-Play it intelligente and spend those hours doing what's absolutely necessary to ace the interview.
+Play it intelligently and spend those hours doing what's absolutely necessary to ace the interview.

 These are the 8 points I think you should consider when developing a full stack project for an interview test project.

 ## 1. Unit Testing

 Show your interviewer you're not just about building novel features.
-You think about maintainbility and long-term project health so you're concerned about unit testing.
+You think about maintainability and long-term project health so you're concerned about unit testing.
 There's no time to be exhaustive not even get to 100% coverage.
 Add some tests to the most important features both in the frontend and the backend.
-You can consider shooting some integration tests with Cypress which is easy to setup and will show how you think about integration.
+You can consider shooting some integration tests with Cypress which is easy to set up and will show how you think about integration.

 ## 2. Restful API

 This is a must.
-You'll probably be asked to implement a API which need to CRUD 2 or 3 entities.
-Think like a reminders manager.
+You'll probably be asked to implement an API that needs to [CRUD](https://es.wikipedia.org/wiki/CRUD) 2 or 3 entities.
+Say, for instance, you're implementing a reminders manager.
 You'll have lists and reminders.
 Make sure you build your API following proper Restful principles.
 Having endpoints like `GET /lists/:id/reminders/:id` looks much more readable and maintainable than `POST /lists/:id/change-reminder-name?id=:id`.
 Please use the right HTTP verbs wherever appropriate.
 Without context, nothing is worse than seeing GET endpoints that mutate the DB state.

 ## 3. Scalability

-With absolute certainty your interviewer will ask you to do add a new feature to your project.
+With absolute certainty, your interviewer will ask you to do add a new feature to your project.
 If you built your front and back in a scalable way then you will have no trouble doing this.
 What does this mean?
-In the frontend, it will probably mean you can create new router and pages easily, you can reuse existing models, easily put components behind the auth wall, etc. In the backend this will probably mean having a proper DB schema to add a new model, have a good roles and permission system in place, have a correct util/shared files architecture, etc.
+In the frontend, it will probably mean you can create new router and pages easily, you can reuse existing models, easily put components behind the auth wall, etc. In the backend, this will probably mean having a proper DB schema to add a new model, have a good role and permission system in place, have a correct util/shared file architecture, etc.

 ## 4. Intelligent use of external libraries